Things to Know About Temporary Safety Barriers

 They are also used to divide traffic lanes or directions, alongside buildings and entryways, and many more.
 Just remember that safety bollards are primarily designed as visual guides rather than physical barriers.

 The importance of getting temporary barriers and safety bollards from trusted providers can’t be any more emphasised.
 When it comes to ensuring people’s safety, quality is definitely a priority.
-Here at Image Bollards, we provide a selection of first-rate safety bollards for residential, commercial, or industrial use.
+Here at Image Extra, we provide a selection of first-rate safety bollards for residential, commercial, or industrial use.
 Give us a call now!